augustin-grosnon/Polygon-projection-demo/README.md

 13. **Export to svg**
    - Export the canvas to a `.svg` file by clicking on the "Export to svg" button and entering a name.
 It will only work with at least a completed base polygon.

+14. **Select colors**
+   - Use the pickers at the bottom of the canvas to select the appropriate color for each polygon and the vector.